MapleFrogStudio/hobbytrader/README.md

 This project is divided into three (3 or more) repositories:
 - [hobbytrader](https://github.com/MapleFrogStudio/hobbytrader) : repository with programs to create automated strategies and backtests
-- [downloader](https://github.com/MapleFrogStudio/downloader) : repository with github actions to download daily minute price data
+- [downloader](https://github.com/MapleFrogStudio/downloader) : repository with github actions to download daily minute price data (2023 symbols list)
+- [downloader2024](https://github.com/MapleFrogStudio/downloader2024) : repository with github actions to download daily minute price data (2024 symbols list)
 - [DATASETS](https://github.com/MapleFrogStudio/DATASETS) : repository to store accumulated data for later use in backtesting (*some SP500 & some TSX*)
-- Other repositories [DATA-9999-99] containing monthly minute price data for NASDAQ sectors (example June 2023 -> DATA-2023-06)
+- Other repositories [DATA-9999-99] containing monthly minute price data for other exchanges (example June 2023 -> DATA-2023-06) symbols stored in csv files may vary from one month to the next

 # High level view of package components
 ![High level module schema](https://github.com/MapleFrogStudio/hobbytrader/blob/a8647ef8534e22dc44023dcbb6c014d2bb086956/hobbytrader/assets/packages.png)

-# Downloader repo
+# Downloader repos
-This [project](https://github.com/MapleFrogStudio/downloader) uses github actions to download daily minute price data and archive the results as a CSV or PARQUET file.
-The list of symbols is managed manually and saved to a github repo.
-See the scrappers module to download recent available symbols from specialised web sites.
-The generated files cover the following groups of symbols:
+These projects [2023](https://github.com/MapleFrogStudio/downloader) / [2024](https://github.com/MapleFrogStudio/downloader2024) use github actions to download daily minute price data and archive the results as a CSV file.
+The list of symbols is managed manually and saved to different github repos.
-* TSX
-* S&P500
-* Each sector (CS - Consumer Defensive, FS - Financial Services, HC - Healthcare, IN - Industrials, TE - technology, CC - Consumer Cyclical, BM - Basic Materials, UT - Utilisities, CS - Communication Services, RE - Real Estate, EN - Energy)

 # Limitations
-- Lists of tickers come from static symbols files that are updated on a random frequency
+- Lists of tickers come from static symbols files that are updated on a random/yearly frequency
-- Minute Price Data are stored in monthly groups of symbols to helps keep files under Github limitations (NASDAQ sectors for example)

 # Installation
 Open a command shell (powershell on windows) and run the command lines below